learning-zone/python-basics/README.md

 1

-    Binary One’s Complement (~) This returns the one’s complement of a value.
+    Binary One's Complement (~) This returns the one's complement of a value.

      ~2